-The Dakota repository is separated into public and private (local) meta-packages, which use git submodules to pull components from public servers (anonymously) and from private servers (requiring authentication) to create a complete Dakota checkout.
-The public portion of Dakota (including submodules) can be checked out anonymously with the single command:
+The Dakota repository is separated into public and private (local) meta-packages, which use git submodules to pull components from public servers and from private servers to create a complete Dakota checkout.
+The public portion of Dakota (including submodules) can be checked out by development team members with the single command:

 git clone --recursive software.sandia.gov:/git/dakota

 Determine Branch: After obtaining the Dakota code, you will automatically be on the "master" branch.
 This branch is intended to be a stable, release-quality branch that undergoes more extensive testing.
 It is not possible to commit directly to this branch.
-If you intend to make changes, the "devel" branch should be used.
-When switching to this branch (or any branch) it is always best to ensure a consistent state of submodules and provate/local content, e.g.
+If you intend to make changes, the "devel" branch (or a topic branch) should be used.
+When switching to this branch (or any branch) it is always best to ensure a consistent state of submodules and private/local content, e.g.

 cd dakota git checkout devel git submodule update --init